Skip to main content

 Snapchat

-The Facial Features Segmentation Template demonstrates how to use the Face Occlusion Custom Component as well as the Face Segmentation Custom Component.
+This guide demonstrates how to use the Face Occlusion Custom Component as well as the Facial Features Segmentation Custom Component.
 Both of these Custom Components allow the user to occlude AR face effects when a user places an object in front of their face.

-At first, the Face Occlusion and Face Segmentation Custom Components may appear to do the same thing, but there are some key nuances that differentiate the two Custom Components.
+At first, the Face Occlusion and Facial Features Segmentation Custom Components may appear to do the same thing, but there are some key nuances that differentiate the two Custom Components.

 The primary difference between the two Custom Components is that the Face Occlusion Custom Component only has one output, while the Face Segmentation Custom Component has seven distinct outputs.
 The final output of the Face Occlusion Custom Component is a black and white image, where the white represents the area of the camera that contains a user's face, and the black is everything else.
 Use the Face Occlusion Custom Component when you are making a face effect that applies to the user's entire face.